---

 ## I don't have a marketing person.
 Who writes the content?

-* **Editing:** Edit the response for clarity.
+* Edit the response for clarity and publish the final version.

 ## How long before we see inquiries?

-| Content Type | Timeline for Inquiries | Success Factors |
+| Content Type | Inquiry Timeline | Success Factors |

 | :--- | :--- | :--- |